Citizens UK

-Citizens UK is a grassroots alliance of many local communities working together.
-Citizens UK has 17 chapters across the UK made up of local institutions, including schools, universities, churches, mosques, synagogues, parent groups, health trusts, charities, and unions.
-They have won over £1.5 billion of wages through the UK Living Wage campaign, winning a legal cap on the cost of credit, and ending the detention of children for immigration purposes.
-Projects include the Living Wage Foundation, Parents and Communities Together (PACT), and Sponsor Refugees.
+Citizens UK is a grassroots alliance of local communities working together in England and Wales.

+The organisation has 18 chapters across England and one in Wales.
+These are made up of local institutions, including schools, universities, churches, mosques, synagogues, parent groups, health trusts, charities, and unions.
+They also support a Guild of Community Organisers and the Centre for Civil Society.

+They have worked on several campaigns, including building up over £2 billion of wages through the UK Living Wage campaign, winning a legal cap on the cost of credit, and ending the detention of children for immigration purposes.
+They have previously campaigns in areas including the Living Wage Foundation, Parents and Communities Together (PACT), and Sponsor Refugees.
+In 2023, campaigns include Climate Change, Homelessness, Housing, anti-Misogyny and school-based counselling.
-It was started as London Citizens in 1996, and came to national prominence during the 2010 United Kingdom general election when all three leaders of the UK's three largest political parties addressed a large meeting of its members in what it billed as the "fourth debate", in reference to the three TV debates.
-The event was notable for Gordon Brown giving what was widely described as his best speech of the campaign.

-In September 2018, Matthew Bolton became the new Executive Director of Citizens UK after Neil Jameson CBE stepped down.
+In September 2018, Matthew Bolton became the new Executive Director of Citizens UK.

 History

-Citizens UK formed in 1989, formerly as Citizens Organising Foundation (COF).
+Citizens UK formed in 1989 by Neil Jameson and was originally known as the Citizens Organising Foundation (COF).
+Jameson was the Executive Director of the organisation until 2018.

+The first branch of Citizens UK was in East London.
+This was an alliance of organisations in Dagenham, Hackney, Newham, Redridge and Tower Hamlets.
+They became known as The East London Communities Organisation (TELCO).
+Other branches followed throughout London.